Seattle QFC store manager’s bulletin to workers says social distancing ‘will not always work’ amid coronavirus

 The memo, which was signed “Jill” and that employees said was still posted in a staff break room mid-week, adds: “What this comes down to is that all of us have a responsibility to work in the same manner we always have, and as long as we do that then we are doing our part.’’

 One employee, who asked to remain anonymous, expressed concern that Boone was making up her own policy contrary to social distancing guidelines and risking the health of staff members and customers.
 Reached Friday, Boone declined to comment and referred The Times to QFC spokeswoman Tiffany Sanders at the chain’s corporate office in Bellevue.

-Sanders did not return multiple phone calls.
+“The health and safety of our customers and associates is our top priority,” Sanders said in a statement to The Times after this story published.
+“Stores have been told to use every other self checkout kiosk.
+Many customers are choosing self checkout to avoid having people touch their items.
+If a line forms at self check out it is up to the discretion of the manager to get people out quickly according to CDC health guidelines.”

 QFC and Fred Meyer – both owned by Cincinnati-based Kroger — announced this week they were addressing potential bottlenecking in register wait lines by spacing floor decals six feet apart that advise customers where to stand.